TylorS/typed/apps/website/content/guides/event-source-delegation.md

 );
 ```

 The new registration attaches to active mounts.
-Removing a feature can dispose that returned value
+Dispose the returned registration to remove its
-while leaving the surrounding panel active.
-Avoid representing this as a single global "events
+handler while leaving the mount and other registrations active.
-mounted" boolean; registration and mount lifetimes genuinely differ.

 ## Preserve listener options and matching-aware once behavior